 What’s exciting is that we have a real foundation here of people committed to Knapton Wright and buying into the culture and values.
 There have been a number of reasons for this and everyone involved has to take credit.
 There’ll be some bumps in the road but we’ve expanded our offering and are moving forward.

 KW: Outside of work (and Peru!), what are your passions?

 Jonathan: Unfortunately, thanks to my dad, I’ve been lumbered with a turbulent relationship with Grimsby Town.
 They were my first love and I still go every week.

 Other than that, I love eating out, travelling and trying new food.
 Oh, and I have an unhealthy addiction to Football Manager… And, thanks to the last few years, I’m now quite political.

-KW: What book or film do you recommend the most?
+KW: What book do you recommend the most?

 KW: What advice would you give to your younger self?

 KW: What do you look for in a brand?